fusionpoweredsoftware/fpl/README.md

     **Example:**
     ```md
-    User: become superman
+    User: become "superman"
+    Model: Becoming Superman...

-    Model: I am Superman, ready to help you with anything you need!
+    I am Superman, ready to help you with anything you need!
 How can I assist you today?
     ```

 * **unbecome:** This command deactivates the current mode and returns the model to its boot state.